 Upgrading a geodatabase updates the geodatabase system tables and stored procedures to take advantage of functionality available in the latest release of ArcGIS.
-Upgrading a geodatabase is optional in most cases, but if you do not upgrade, you will not have access to newer functionality.
+Upgrading a geodatabase is optional in most cases, but if you do not upgrade, you will not have access to newer functionality or fixes.

 The files that allow you to use geodatabases on database servers (SQL Server Express) are part of ArcGIS clients.
-Install a newer version of ArcMap, ArcGIS Engine, or ArcGIS Server Workgroup; then a server administrator or geodatabase administrator can upgrade each desktop or workgroup geodatabase on the database server.
+Install a newer version of ArcMap and upgrade each geodatabase on the database server.

-Follow these steps to upgrade a desktop or workgroup geodatabase from ArcGIS Desktop:
+Follow these steps to upgrade a desktop geodatabase from ArcMap:

 - Start ArcMap and open the Catalog window, or start ArcCatalog.